Portsmouth, Virginia: Neighborhoods

 Park View Historic District includes 295 buildings in a primarily residential section of northeast Portsmouth.
 The district was developed in the late-19th and early-20th centuries.
 Architecture in the neighborhood includes notable examples of Queen Anne, Colonial Revival, and American Foursquare style single family residences.
 Park View was added to the Virginia Landmarks Register and the National Register of Historic Places in 1984.

 Port Norfolk Historic District was added to the Virginia Landmarks Register and the National Register of Historic Places in 1983.
-The historic neighbhorhood encompasses 621 buildings and 1 site and was developed between 1890 and 1910.
+The historic neighborhood encompasses 621 buildings and 1 site and was developed between 1890 and 1910.
 Like Cradock and Park View, Port Norfolk is primarily a residential neighborhood.
 Architecture in the area includes notable examples of Queen Anne, Bungalow, American Craftsman, and American Foursquare style single family residences.

 Truxtun Historic District encompasses 241 buildings.
 The district was added to the Virginia Landmarks Register in 1980 and was listed on the National Register of Historic Places in 1982.
 The neighborhood is primarily residential and was developed between 1918 and 1920 as a planned community of Colonial Revival style single family residences.
 Alongside Cradock, Truxtun was developed by the United States Housing Corporation as a result of the rapid influx of workers at the Norfolk Naval Shipyard during World War I; however, Truxtun was the first wartime government housing project constructed exclusively for African-American residents.
 In 1921 the Federal Government sold the neighborhood.